 The Linfield senior sank a 25-foot putt for birdie on the 10th hole before running into a rough patch over the next four holes that included a pair of three putts and a ball hit into the water.

 “Alex just kept on grinding,” said Copeland.

 Andrew Roller of Community College of Spokane match Magnuson’s low round of 72 on Sunday, pulling him even with Fitch for a share of the medal.
 Centenary’s Jamie Gibson was third at 147.
 Taylor shot 75-73-150 to finish in a deadlock for fourth place with first-round co-leader Dylan Maine of CCS.

 Linfield’s “B” team played sufficiently to take sixth place among the eight teams.
-Tommy Schmitz (Jr., Gresham, Ore.) scored 160 to place 23rd, Dillon Alegre (Soph., Fallon, Nev.) and Logan Munson (Soph., Wilsonville, Ore.) each carded 164s for a portion of 25th place, Nick Orsborn shot 167 to finish 30th overall, and Taylor Pirnke (Soph., Mill Creek, Wash.) was at 170, tied for 32nd.
+Tommy Schmitz scored 160 to place 23rd, Dillon Alegre and Logan Munson (Jr., Wilsonville, Ore.) each carded 164s for a portion of 25th place, Nick Orsborn shot 167 to finish 30th overall, and Taylor Pirnke (Jr., Mill Creek, Wash.) was at 170, tied for 32nd.

 AHEAD: Linfield takes a week of rest for Spring Break before resuming action at the Northwest Conference Spring Classic.
 Hosted by Whitman College at Wildhorse Golf Course near Pendleton, the tournament counts one-fourth toward determining the 2011-12 NWC team champion.

 'Cats fifth after first day of NWC Fall Classic